Straw Dogs (2011 film): Plot

 At the game, Amy has haunting flashbacks about the rapes and asks David to take her home.
-On the way, she tells him that she wants to return to Los Angeles, surprising him and causing him to accidentally run over Jeremy who is standing in the road, breaking his arm.
+On the way, she tells him that she wants to return to Los Angeles, surprising him and causing him to accidentally run over Jeremy, who walks out of the darkness into the road, breaking his arm.
 David and Amy take him back to their home and call an ambulance.
 Charlie and Norman overhear the ambulance call on a police scanner and inform Heddon.
 They all drive to David and Amy's house and demand that the couple hand Jeremy over, but David refuses.
 The sheriff arrives shortly thereafter and tries to calm down the situation.
 He knocks on the door and tells David to open the door, but David still refuses.
 Heddon picks up his gun again and shoots the sheriff dead.
 Having witnessed the murder, David knows now that the men will try to kill not only Jeremy but both of them, too.
 David and Amy barricade the doors shut.
 He enlists her to help him open the jaws of a decorative bear trap.
 Then he sends Amy upstairs with Jeremy.
 David looks frantically for something he can use in the house to fight off the men.

 When Chris attempts to enter through a window, David nails his hands to the wall with a nail gun, his throat fatally exposed to broken glass.
 When Heddon tries to follow, David burns his face with hot oil.
 Heddon and Charlie use the pick-up truck to ram into the house, but Charlie is knocked unconscious.
 David fights Heddon off and causes him to shoot himself in the foot.
 David then shoots Heddon as he tries to shoot David with a revolver and then proceeds to beat Bic to death with a fireplace poker.